-You will want to carefully plan out any holes that you need to make and put them where the routing is for electronics.
+You’ll want to carefully plan out any holes that you need to make and put them where the routing is for electronics.
 If your guitar uses a pickguard, you can attach the toggle switch to that, and it will also be great for hiding any mistakes you might make.

 If you have decided on the push/pull switch (Fig 1), you’ll see that several manufacturers make high-quality pots in almost every resistance value.
 Try Amazon, Stewmac, and Guitar Center for starters.
 Also, check out pickup manufacturers such as Dimarzio, because many make their own brand of push/pull pots to match their pickups.

-Once you have decided on, and purchased your switch, check out our articles describing how to use it to split your humbucker:
+Once you have decided on and purchased your switch, check out our articles describing how to use it to split your humbucker:

-In the meantime, here are a few basics:
+If you need more information, here are a few basics: